-In this challenging time, so many people are turning their skills into DIY cosmetics or skincare products.
-As they begin their research on the packaging to house their creations, the first thing they will realize is that there are so many choices out there in the very confusing market!
+In this challenging time, many people are turning their skills into DIY cosmetics or skincare products.
+As they begin their research on the packaging to house their incredible creations, the first thing they will realize is that there are so many choices of containers out there in the very confusing market!

-This is a common question we get all the time.
-We understand it's challenging looking at all of the selections of beauty containers and have no idea which one to purchase.
-Let's take a look at them and break it down to something less complex.
+The common question we get all the time is - We understand it's challenging looking at all of the selections of beauty containers and have no idea which one to purchase.
+Let's look at them and break them down into something less complex.

-The measurement you see in the description of the cosmetic jars such as 3 gram, 5 ml, 10 gram, 20 ml, and so on refers to water weight and volume, not the weight of the product you want to place inside the container.
-For example, a 3 gram jar will hold 3 grams of water weight or 3 ml of water volume.
+The measurement you see in the description of the cosmetic jars, such as 3 gram, 5 ml, 10 gram, 20 ml, and so on, refers to water weight, not the weight of the product you want to place inside the container.
+For example, a 3-gram jar will hold 3 grams of water weight or 3 ml of water volume.

-When you pick up a jar of face powder in the store, the packaging show 1 oz.
-Net.
-Wt. and what they are referring to is that the jar is holding 1 oz. of product, not the jar is a 1 oz. jar.
+When you visit the store and look at a jar of 1 oz. face powder, the packaging show Net.
+Wt. and what they are referring to is the net weight of the content in the jar, which is 1 oz., not the specification of the jar is a 1 oz. jar.

-How about things like face powder and eye shadow pigments.
-They should be the same weight vs. volume since they are all powder substance, right?
+What do you think about things like face powder and eye shadow pigments.
+They should be the same weight vs. volume since they are all powder substances, right?
 No. Depending on how fine the powder is milled and the ingredient within the powder product, the same powder weight can still yield a different requirement of beauty container size.